French Fries on a Diet: How To Indulge Wisely Without Derailing Your Weight Loss Goals

 Why French Fries are Bad for Weight Loss

-Deep-Fried and Calorie Dense
+Deep-Fried & Calorie Dense

 A small pack of McDonald’s fries is around 80 g, making it around 250 calories!
 That’s a small meal if you’re dieting, but it’s not half as filling as a proper meal with adequate fiber and protein, both of which keep you full for longer.

-Deep frying also introduces acrylamide into your fries, a compound that can increase your risk of cancer [6].
-So, you increase cancer risk and end up consuming a lot of empty calories and going over how many you burn, gaining weight instead of losing it.
+Deep frying also introduces acrylamide into your fries, a compound that can increase your risk of cancer.6 So, you increase cancer risk and end up consuming a lot of empty calories and going over how many you burn, gaining weight instead of losing it.
 Not to mention, diets full of fried foods will wreak havoc on back pain due to the inflammatory response.

 Eaten with Sugary Condiments

-Even if you’re not dipping your fries in ketchup, there’s a reason doctors tell you how to stop eating junk food!
+Even if you’re not dipping your fries in ketchup, there’s a reason doctors tell you ways to stop eating junk food!
 Other custom dipping sauces served with fast food are usually high in sugar, too, and almost none of them are suitable for your health.

-Starchy and High Glycemic Index
+Starchy & High Glycemic Index

 Salty

 French fries are generally extremely salty, meaning they contain a lot of sodium.
-Too much sodium means your body retains excess water and causes a rise in blood pressure [10].
-On top of being unhealthy, this makes your belly bloat and your face swell up, making you look as if you gained weight.
+Too much sodium means your body retains excess water and causes a rise in blood pressure.10 On top of being unhealthy, this makes your belly bloat and your face swell up, making you look as if you gained weight.

 When people start dieting, water weight is the first thing they lose, and too much sodium prevents this weight loss!
 If you retain water and see the scale go up, not only can it make you look heavier, but you might also lose motivation for continuing your diet and exercise regimen.